Vishnu2005-ops/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements- Checking Divisible by both 9 and 5

 ## AIM
 To Write a Python program to read a number and check whether the number is divisible by both 9 and 5 or not using  if else statement.